 What is the best way to stop tooth decay?

 The best tip for preventing tooth decay and stopping it in its tracks is to practice good oral hygiene habits.
-You may preserve a healthy smile by brushing your teeth twice a day, flossing daily, and regularly visiting your dentist for check-ups and cleanings.
+You may preserve a healthy smile by brushing your teeth twice a day, flossing daily, and regularly visiting your dentist for check-ups and dental cleanings.
 You should also avoid sugary snacks and drinks and eat a healthy diet.

 If I already have cavities, what can I do?